ibm-cloud-docs/account/account_faq.md

 {: #updatepayment}

 You can easily update the payment method that's associated with your billable account.
 In the console, go to **Manage > Billing and Usage > Modify Payment Method**.

+## How do I reset my password?
+{: #reset-password}

+Depending on which password you are looking to reset, review the following options:

+* If you have a SoftLayer account ID and password, see [Managing Passwords](/docs/customer-portal/cpmanacctmanpw.html#cp_reset-your-password).
+* To reset your VPN password, see [Update a User's VPN Password](/docs/infrastructure/iaas-vpn/update-password.html#update-a-user-s-vpn-password).
+* To reset your IBMid password, see [Forgot Password](https://www.ibm.com/account/us-en/forgot/forgot-password-start.html).

 ## How do I cancel my account?
 {: #cancelaccount}